rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 The JS solution used by that last blog only works if the `colorscheme` preference is not set to `"auto"` but fixed to `"light"` or `"dark"`, so I'm glad I have a solution now.
 It's nice to have things both customizable *but also* provide a friendly default.

-In that spirit, I thought about light vs. dark {ggplot2} themes, and wondered if it [was possible to automatically render plots with two versions of the same base theme](https://twitter.com/Jemus42/status/1260608125180227585) and have not only the blog itself, but *also* the plots switch color schemes through the use the [HTML `<picture>` tag](https://www.w3schools.com/html/html_images_picture.asp) which would allow to define different images for different [settings of the `prefers-color-scheme`](https://stackoverflow.com/a/56030447/409362) property.
+In that spirit, I thought about light vs. dark {ggplot2} themes, and wondered if it [was possible to automatically render plots with two versions of the same base theme](https://twitter.com/Jemus42/status/1260608125180227585) and have not only the blog itself, but *also* the plots switch color schemes through the use the [HTML `<picture>` element][picturetag] which would allow to define different images for different [settings of the `prefers-color-scheme`](https://stackoverflow.com/a/56030447/409362) property.
 I haven't tried to make that happen yet, but it would be *oh so so cool*.

 [^webdevfriend]: I recommend keeping one of those, they're handy!
 Even if they tend to recommend you a dozen frameworks and a package manager you really don't want to get into.